philgooch/score-enrichments/README.md

 # Installation

-- Install Python 3 if not already installed
+- Install Python 3 if not already installed.
 - Create a virtual environment:

 ```